Poker Online

 Several different types of Italian suited Tarot cards survived into the nineteenth and twentieth centuries.
 These are listed below, with an indication of their composition, where they are or were used, and the games that are played with them.
 Further information will be found in the country pages for Italy and Swizerland, and on the Tarot games page.

-Used in Switzerland to the present day, for the games of Troccas in Graubünden and Troggu in Wallis.
+- Used in Switzerland to the present day, for the game of Troccas in Graubünden and also since the late 20th century for Troggu in Wallis, now that the Tarot de Marseilles is no longer available in a form convenient for playing.
 The design is very similar to the Tarot de Marseilles, except that Jupiter and Juno replace the Pope and Popess on trumps V and II.

-Used in and around Turin for several games, this pack has the same composition as the Tarot de Marseilles, except that the highest trump is the angel (l'angelo), numbered 20, and the second highest trump is the world (il mondo), numbered 21.
+- Used in Piemonte for several games, such as Piedicavallo Tarocchi, this pack has the same composition as the Tarot de Marseilles, except that the highest trump is the angel (l'angelo), numbered 20, and the second highest trump is the world (il mondo), numbered 21.
 The remaining trumps continue 19, 18, etc. with arabic numerals and labelled with the Italian equivalent of the French subjects, except that the 16 is labelled "La Torre" (tower).
 The fool, labelled "Il matto", is numbered 0 even though it is not a trump.

-This game played with 97 cards has unfortunately died out.
-The packs had 40 trumps instead of the usual 21, the 12 signs of the zodiac and some extra virtues being inserted.
+- Also known as Germini, this game played with 97 cards had died out by the middle of the 20th century.
+There is however a group of players in Florence, the Accademici de’ Germini, who are dedicated to reviving it.
+The packs have 40 trumps instead of the usual 21, the 12 signs of the zodiac and some extra virtues being inserted.
 The top five trumps (called arie) are unnumbered - they are the trumpets, the world, the sun, the moon and the star in that order.
 The remaining trumps carry roman numerals from XXXV down to I.

 At the site trionfi.com a group of researchers is collecting and publishing information and theories about the origin and early uses of Tarot cards, up to 1465.